Ced-Sharp/zod-defaults/README.md

 This is not an official Zod library.
 This is a personal project which is mainly meant to be used by my other projects.
 However, you are free to use it if you find it useful.

-This library is also currently in development and not all functionality from zod is supported yet.
+This library is currently in development and not all functionality from zod is supported yet.

 ## Requirements

-This plugin obviously requires Zod to work.
+This package expects Zod to be installed.

 ## Install

 Using npm (or yarn/pnpm/bun):

 ```shell
 npm install zod-defaults
 ```